-Mnajdra is found in an isolated position on a rugged stretch of Malta’s southern coast overlooking the isle of Fifla.
-It is some 500m away from Ħaġar Qim Temples.
-It consists of three buildings facing a common oval forecourt.
+The site consists of three buildings facing a common oval forecourt.
 The first and oldest structure dates to the Ġgantija phase (3600 – 3200 BC).
-The second structure to be built was the South Temple, constructed in the early Tarxien phase (3150 – 2500 BC).
-The Central Temple, inserted between the other two, was the last to be built.
+The second structure known as the South Temple was built in the early Tarxien phase (3150 – 2500 BC).
+The Central Temple, which lies between the two, was the last to be constructed.
 Remains to the north-east and south of these buildings indicate that these three structures are only the best preserved of a larger complex.

 Opposite the main entrance is the doorway to the second set of apses flanked by two large blocks decorated with small drilled holes.
 This doorway and the decorated blocks mark the position of the rising sun on the first day of spring and autumn (the Equinoxes) and the first day of summer and winter (the Solstices).

 Mnajdra’s Central Temple is built on an artificial platform and has an unusual facade in that it has two doorways, a central porthole doorway and a second open doorway with a single step to its left.

 In the East Temple, the low rubble walls visible today are modern reconstructions; they follow the original plan of this structure as indicated by the torba (crushed limestone) floor which survived.
 The upright stone blocks in the main doorway and in the entrance to the central apse are original.
 Two of them retain several irregular lines of drilled holes which have been the focus of many studies and theories on their possible meaning.